Overview

 - Standard for most B2B relationships

-- Enable “Hide branding” option in proposal settings
+- Enable “Hide branding” option in Journey settings

 - Only agency logo appears